 We are committed to providing a high-quality service to all of our customers.
 However, if you believe that things have gone wrong, please send us your complaints and comments.
 We take these very seriously.

-We are accredited to the British Standards Institute’s BS EN ISO 10002:2014.
+We are accredited to the British Standards Institute’s BS EN ISO 10002:2018.
 This means we must follow a strict process when dealing with complaints.
 We have put together the following guidelines to help you.
+For more information, download our complaints policy.

 In most cases, our Customer Service team will be able to help you resolve your query.
 However, if you are dissatisfied with the outcome, or feel that your complaint needs to be dealt with in a more formal capacity please contact us by email, firstname.lastname@example.org, with ‘formal complaint’ in the subject field